alopez/alopez.github.com/prospective.md

 I may be able to advise students on other programmes within the university, if they relate to my research.
 But please only apply to programmes that you are _genuinely interested in_.
 Applicants who submit to many unrelated programmes across schools and colleges are routinely rejected because they don't appear to be committed to any particular area of study, and a PhD definitely requires that commitment.

+### Naming me as a potential supervisor on your application

+Many prospective students ask whether they can name me as a supervisor.
+Yes, please list me as a potential supervisor if the research topics below look interesting to you.
+When you name me as a potential supervisor, your application will be routed to me during the admissions process.

+You can name multiple potential supervisors on your application, and this is generally a good idea, since many of my colleagues have overlapping interests, and in practice we often share applications with each other.
+But don't list everyone indiscriminately---list only those whose interests are genuinely matched to yours.

+### General advice on the research proposal

+For some programmes (but not the CDT), you must write a research proposal.
+The School of Informatics advises you to contact prospective supervisors prior to applying, to discuss the topic of your proposal.
+Unfortunately, **I cannot advise you on your research proposal** due to the sheer number of applicants interested in natural language processing.
+But if you name me as a potential supervisor, then your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.

+Some applicants stress over the research proposal because they worry that they need to commit to a four-year plan before even starting the PhD.
+Don't worry about this: **your research proposal is not a contract**.
+I realize that your interests will change over the course of a PhD, and even between the time of the application and your first day of a PhD program.

+At the same, **take the research proposal seriously!** The proposal is an exercise in persuasion and scientific communication.
+It should convince the admissions committee that you can find interesting research questions and plausible ways to answer them.
+Pick a question that you think is interesting and show that it is worthwhile, unanswered, and possibly answerable within a few years.
+To show that it’s unanswered, use evidence from the current research literature.
+To show that it might be answerable, sketch a plausible 2--3 page plan for answering it.
+(A longer proposal is not more impressive.)
+I understand that your interests and plans will change over the course of a PhD, so nothing you write is set in stone.
+It’s just the opening of a conversation about your interests.
+I also realize that you may not have written anything like this before, and that not everyone has the same access to opportunities.
+I am looking for something that shows you've done the best you can with the opportunities available to you.

 ### When to apply
 I only review applications in winter admissions cycle.
 For a September 2026 start, the application deadline is 7th of January, 2026.
-The deadline is not hard, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship; read about self-funding above).
+The deadline is not hard, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship; read about self-funding below).

 ### Self-funded students
 If you have full funding from a fellowship that will pay for your tuition and a living stipend, that's great!
 The purpose of your fellowship is to enable you to pursue your intellectual interests, and if we have interests in common, I'm happy to discuss them with you.
 Having a fellowship makes your admission easier because it isn't contingent on funding, but **it is still crucial that I have capacity to take a new student and that we have mutual research interests**.
 If you have a fellowship, but I am at capacity, or you want me to advise you on a topic that is very far from my interests, I will decline---such an arrangement wouldn't benefit either of us.